 Dear Friends and Neighbors,

-I am honored to be representing and advocating for the citizens residing on the northern end of Eugene.
+I am honored to be representing and advocating for the citizens residing in north and downtown Eugene.
 If you are interested in helping me continue to represent you, please volunteer.